message/iata/DE.md

 - a negative COVID-19 antigen test taken at most 24 hours before arrival; or
 - a negative COVID-19 PCR, RT-LAMP or TMA test taken at most 72 hours before arrival.
 The test result must be in English, French, German, Italian or Spanish.
 5. Passengers arriving from a high risk area or an area of variant of concern must register before departure at <a href="https://www.einreiseanmeldung.de/">https://www.einreiseanmeldung.de</a> .
+The list of countries can be found at <a href="https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html">https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html</a>
 6. Airline crew arriving from an area of variant of concern must register before departure at <a href="https://www.einreiseanmeldung.de/">https://www.einreiseanmeldung.de</a> .
 7. Passengers could be subject to quarantine for 10 or 14 days.
 Details can be found at
 <a href="https://www.bundesgesundheitsministerium.de/en/coronavirus/current-information-for-travellers.html">https://www.bundesgesundheitsministerium.de/en/coronavirus/current-information-for-travellers.html</a> .